ontolex/frequency-attestation-corpus-information/index.md

 In particular, the model's primary motivation is to provide a means to link lexical resources to corpora and other collections of text, and to express the relationship between lexical information and the primary data from which it is derived.
 As such this module will:

 1. Extend the use of OntoLex-Lemon to support digital lexicography,
-2. Improve application and applicability of OntoLex-Lemon in natural language processing,
-3. Contribute to the integration of lexicography, AI and human language technology communities,
+2. Contribute to the integration of lexicography, AI and human language technology communities,
-4. Provide a method of representing this information in a way that is compatible with the existing OntoLex-Lemon model.
+3. Provide a method of representing this information in a way that is compatible with the existing OntoLex-Lemon model.

 <section id="namespaces">